Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Values of zero-sum NS-CSGs

 \section{Values of zero-sum NS-CSGs}

-We now proceed by establishing the value of an NS-CSG $\csg$ with respect to an objective $Y$, i.e., for a reward structure $r$ and discount factor $\beta$.
+We now proceed by establishing the value of an NS-CSG $\csg$ with respect to a {\revise discounted accummulated reward} objective $Y$, i.e., for a reward structure $r$ and discount factor $\beta$.
 We prove the existence of this value, which is a fixed point of a minimax operator.
 Using Banach's fixed-point theorem, a sequence of bounded, Borel measurable functions converging to this value is constructed.

 Given a state $s$ and (strategy) profile $\sigma=(\sigma_1,\sigma_2)$ of $\sem{\csg}$, we denote by $\mathbb{E}_s^{\sigma}[Y]$ the expected value of the objective $Y$ when starting from state $s$, given by \eqref{eq:reward-over-path}.
 The functions $\underline{V},\overline{V} : S \rightarrow \mathbb{R}$, where $s \in S$: